formkit/docs-content/guides/create-a-tailwind-theme.md

   layout="auto"
   :editable="true"></example>

-## Next Steps
+## Selective overrides

 And there we have it!
 All of our FormKit core inputs are styled with Tailwind utility classes across our entire project.

-If we need to override any specific one-offs we can do so using the [Section-key class props](/essentials/styling#section-key-class-props) on a given `FormKit` input within our project.
+If we need to override any specific one-offs within our project we can do so using the [section-key class props](/essentials/styling#section-key-class-props) or the [classes](/essentials/styling#classes-prop) prop on a given `FormKit` input within our project which was covered in the opening section of this guide.

+Of particular importance when doing an override is the special [`$reset` modifier](/essentials/styling#resetting-classes) for class lists.
+When the FormKit class system encounters a `$reset` class it will erase the current class list for the given section key and only collect class names that occur after the `$reset` token was encountered.
+This is valuable in a system like Tailwind where it would be painful to have to write override classes or individually disable classes for every globally configured class when deviating from our theme.

+<example
+  :file="[
+    '/_content/examples/guides/tailwind-theme/override/example.vue',
+    '/_content/examples/guides/tailwind-theme/override/formkit.config.js',
+    '/_content/examples/guides/tailwind-theme/override/rootClasses.js',
+    '/_content/examples/guides/tailwind-theme/override/classConfig.js',
+  ]"
+  init-file-tab="example.vue"
+  css-framework="tailwind"
+  layout="auto"
+  :editable="true"></example>

+## Next Steps

+This guide has walked through creating a Tailwind theme that covers all input types included in FormKit core, but there's still more that could be done in your own project.

 Here are some ways to take the above guide even further: